bugzilla/bugzilla.github.io/contributing/funding.md

 contributed to the general project fund each month (see below).</b> Once the permanant developer goal is hit, then a permanent developer will be hired, instead.</p>

-<p>Single-month recurring donations exceeding the below necessary expenses:</p>
+<p>Single-month recurring donations exceeding the above necessary expenses:</p>

 <div class="fundprogress">
 <span class="fundprogressbar_current">$182</span>